Skip to content

 Understanding Units: PPB vs. mcg/serving

-Lab tests show quantities in parts per billion.
+Lab tests show quantities in parts per billion (PPB).
 This figure is a ratio, not an absolute number, so it’s not a great way to understand how much exposure you’re getting in a food item.
-The best way to know is to translate it to micrograms per serving.
+The best way to know is to translate it to micrograms (mcg) per serving.

 We Test Every Lot

 We test every single lot – transparency is part of our brand promise.
-Over the past 12 months, our Light Grey Celtic® and Celtic Fine GroundTM salts averaged approximately 489 PPB in lead content which equates to 0.7mcg/serving.
+Over the past 12 months, our Light Grey Celtic® and Celtic Fine Ground™ salts averaged approximately 489 PPB in lead content which equates to 0.7mcg per serving.

 Let’s Do the Math

 A sweet potato may contain a lower ratio of lead per weight than salt, but we eat much larger servings.
-Therefore a sweet potato has 4x the lead per serving of sea salt.
+That’s why a single sweet potato has four times more lead per serving of sea salt.

 Lead Per Serving in Common Foods